 Funerals have a way of reminding us that the number of our days is limited.
 They re-clarify what really matters in life.
-Last weekend was the service for Brad’s aunt.
+When Brad’s aunt died, we did some thinking about this.
 She was a godly woman who served Jesus for over 35 years in Korea teaching music at Seoul Theological University.
 She never married, but she had hundreds of students who called her “mom” and mourned deeply over her passing.

 As we reflected on a life well-lived, we thought of four things that should be part of every couple’s day—four things to make each day count in your marriage.
 They are:

 A healthy marriage prays together daily.
 You may not be comfortable at first praying out loud in front of your spouse, that’s ok.
 Pray anyway.
 It may be a simple sentence like, “Lord, bless our marriage and draw us close to you.”
 But as you pray regularly your comfort level will increase and your intimacy and fulfillment will soar.

 It’s easy in marriage to get casual and flippant with our words.
 We might even become calloused to our spouse’s disrespect over time.
 But your children hear it and will emulate it.
 Others who watch your marriage hear it.
 And God hears it.

 Ask God to re-sensitize you to the words and tone of voice you use.
 Every day counts.
 A great prayer to pray is from Psalm 141:3, “Set a guard over my mouth, O Lord; keep watch over the door of my lips.”
 You are asking him to put an angelic guard on post at your mouth!
 When you pray that every morning and through the day, you can be sure He will answer your prayer and retrain your speech to your spouse!